Curriculum Vitae

 Principal Investigators: Sabrina Des Rosiers, Ph.D.; Guillermo Wated, Ph.D.

-The FACT lab investigates risk and protective factors at familial, individual (adolescent & youth), and cultural-social levels for immigrant youth developmental and workplace transitions.
-As Project Manager, I coordinated students’ independent research activities and collected/analyzed data.
+- The FACT lab investigates risk and protective factors at familial, individual (adolescent/youth), and cultural-social levels for immigrant youth developmental and workplace transitions.
+As Project Manager, I mentored students during independent research activities and collected/analyzed data.

 - - -